ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/pipeline/_index.md

       data_product: scotland/human/outbreak/simulation_run-{run_id}
 - external_object: beautiful_figure
     use:
-      unique_name: My amazing figure
+      unique_name: "My amazing figure"
       version: minor
 ```

-- `data_directory:` specifies the file system root used for data access (default “.”).
-It may be relative; in which case it is relative to the directory containing the config file.
+- `default_data_store:` specifies the file system root used for data writes (default “~/datastore”).
+It may be relative, in which case it is relative to the directory containing the config file.
+If files already exist in the local filesystem (but not in the datastore), then they will only be copied to the default data store if `always_copy_to_store:` is set to `True` (default `False`).

 - Any part of a `use:` statement may contain the string `{run_id}`, which will be replaced with the run id.